linnabrown/run_dbcan/README.md

 run_dbcan EscheriaColiK12MG1655.fna prok --out_dir output_EscheriaColiK12MG1655 --use_signalP=TRUE

 '''
+If you don't have the permission to access `/usr/bin` when running with signalP, you can use the parameter `-sp` or `--signalP_path` to indicate your `signalp` file path in the run_dbcan program.

+'''
+run_dbcan EscheriaColiK12MG1655.fna prok --out_dir output_EscheriaColiK12MG1655 --use_signalP=TRUE -sp /home/lehuang/Downloads/signalp-4.1/signalp
+'''
 Docker version Usage
 ----
 1. Make sure docker is installed on your computer successfully.